 Then, when we meet in person, we will review everything you own, and discuss everyone you love and your family dynamics, and you will understand exactly what would happen to everything you own and everyone you love, in the event of your death or incapacity.

 If you do not have a plan, we will cover the plan the State has for you.
 If you do have a plan, we will review your current plan with you.
 (We call this an Estate Plan Review and Check-up).
 If you are not happy with your current plan (or the plan the State has for you), you will tell us what you would want to change, and we will look at the most effective, efficient and affordable way to achieve your goals.

 Here’s the most important part for you to know about this: you will be making informed, educated, empowered decisions for the people you love, not just shopping around based on price.
 And the best part is that as part of this process, you will actually choose your own fee based on your budget and the planning options that are most important to you and your family.
 There truly is no one size fits all choice.

 We have created a process, though, to educate you quickly and effectively so that you can make empowered, informed choices about what you want for the people you love, so that you aren't simply choosing the cheapest option because you don't have any other basis for making your decisions.
 Okay, now having said all that, you probably want to at least know a range of what estate planning will cost.

-Our three levels of planning for a comprehensive plan (or update of your existing plan) range between $1,500 and $6,500+, for a married couple, depending on the choices you make during the Life and Legacy Planning Session.
-If you are single, planning is discounted from there, appropriately.
+Our three levels of planning for a comprehensive plan (or update of your existing plan) range between $1,500 for a single person up through $6,500+ for a married couple with minor children who are interested in a complex estate plan with multiple-level-trusts.
+Cost depends on the choices you make during the Life and Legacy Planning Session.

 We are happy to offer the following discounts: